Hoary Alyssum (Berteroa incana (L.) DC)

 This plant is poisonous to horses, and can cause fever, limb edema and laminitis when eaten.
 Hoary alyssum usually increases in forage crops after a drought or winterkill event.

 It is important to detect this plant early to prevent spread.
 Small populations can be killed through hand pulling or hoeing before the plants mature.
 Larger populations can be mowed to prevent seeding.
 A healthy forage stand will resist invasion by hoary alyssum.
-Herbicides can be applied in spring or autumn to the growing plants.
-Be sure to check with the BC Ministry of Agriculture, Food and Fisheries Crop Production Guides for herbicide recommendations.
+Please contact LRISS for all other treatment information.

 Province of British Columbia.
 2002.
 Guide to Weeds in British Columbia.